manoelhc/eks-simple-deployment/README.md

 ## How to deploy

-Once all the dependencies are satisfied, clone the project:
+Once all the dependencies above are satisfied, clone the project:
 ```
 $ git clone https://github.com/manoelhc/k8s-simple-deployment.git
 ```